The Best Restaurants Where to Eat in La Paz, Baja Mexico

 Giulietta E Romeo Heladeria

-I found Giulietta E Romeo Heladeria on my very first trip to La Paz and I always go back to every time I’m in town.
-Specializing in artisanal, small batch ice cream with interesting flavors such as matcha, coconut and my favorite – coffee – they also serve sandwiches, pastries and Italian coffee.
+I stumbled on Giulietta E Romeo Heladeria on my very first trip to La Paz and I always go back to every time I’m in town.
+Specializing in artisanal, small batch ice cream with interesting flavors such as matcha, coconut and my favorite — coffee — they also serve sandwiches, pastries and Italian coffee.

 GIULIETTA E ROMEO HELADERIA